Quick Search:

 Download from Google Photos

 If you only want to download Google Photos to local hard drive, you will need to perform the 2 steps above.
 But how to backup Google Photos to external hard drive?
 Then you need to connect your external hard drive to your computer.
 Then, drag and drop what you’ve downloaded to the external hard drive.
-Or directly choose the external hard drive as the destination during the downloading process.
+Alternatively, you can directly choose the external hard drive as the destination during the downloading process.

 Step 1: Go to Google Takeout